To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 How good are its loans?

-With developments, Loanpad initially caps the amount lent to 50% of the starting valuation of the undeveloped property.
+When the loan is on a property development, Loanpad initially caps the amount lent to 56% of the starting valuation of the undeveloped property.
 Developers receive their money in tranches as they successfully complete each phase.
-Lenders will still lend less than 50% of the valuation throughout.
+Lenders will still lend less than 56% of the valuation throughout.

-The one minor aspect about Loanpad’s loans that I still want to see is how many of the loans it has extended eventually become bad debts that need to be recovered through legal means.
-I’ll be updating the Loanpad review regularly as these are resolved.
+The one minor result that I still want to see is how many of Loanpad’s loans that it has extended eventually officially become bad debts that need to be recovered through legal means.
+I’ll be updating the Loanpad review regularly as those are resolved.

 How much experience do Loanpad’s key people have?